Cave Johnson (Portal): Appearances

 J.K.
 Simmons returned to the role for Lego Dimensions, and is able to be heard throughout the Portal 2 adventure world and bonus level.
 In his Lego Dimensions appearance, Cave Johnson has put his own consciousness in a Personality Core.
+He also portrays Cave Johnson in Dota 2, where Cave was added as an in-game guest announcer.
 In 2022, Simmons once again reprised his role as Cave Johnson for the Steam Deck tech demo Aperture Desk Job.
 The game takes place some years after Cave's body has died, but his personality has been implanted in a giant computer encased in a stone carving of his own head.